 Add data disks (select Disks menu item)

-Add role based access control permissions
+Add Role-Based Access Control permissions

 Stop and Restart the machines

-Notice in the toolbar that the Connect button is grayed out.
+Notice in the toolbar on the Overview blade that the Connect button indicates the use of a Private IP.
 This is because this virtual machine does not have a public IP address.
 This means that you can only RDP into this machine from another machine that is connected to the same network.
 You will learn more about this in later labs.

-Close the VM blade.
+Close the Virtual machine blade.

 Exercise 2 – Using PowerShell with ARM Templates